Bhart97/Cloud-Data-Engineer-Project/README.md

 - Module A - Introduction to software development
 - Module B - Introduction to cloud operations
 - Module C - Maintaining and modifying existing resources

+**To Begin:**
+- Click on "module" above and then click on "part a" to begin this emersive project